If you have ever wondered how to delegate effectively, here are five facts about successful delegation. But first let’s set the scene.

 So glad you asked.
 Here are the first two facts about successful delegation.

-Once you master the skill of delegation, you’re able to maximise your productivity and to optimise your time management.
-Delegating effectively releases you to attend to more important matters and makes room for strategic thinking instead of being caught up in tasks that others can do for you.
-It also enables your team members to make decisions quickly without having to involve you, and it avoids the productivity killer of micromanagement.
+Once you master the skill of delegation, you’re able to maximise your productivity and optimise your time management.
+Delegating effectively releases you to attend to more important matters.
+It makes room for strategic thinking instead of being caught up in tasks that others can do for you.
+It also enables your team members to make decisions quickly without having to involve you.
+And most important of all, delegation avoids the productivity killer: micromanagement.

-Both you and your people will grow once you delegate effectively.
-In fact, your relationship will grow as well because it is based on trust, a profound skill set that you both benefit from and on a process that has led to more productivity.
-Your people are likely to be more committed to you as their leader and to the organisation, and they take more ownership in their work which enhances their performance.
+Both you and your people will develop skill sets once you delegate effectively.
+Even your relationship will improve as well because delegation empowers people and shows that you trust them.
+It is a profound skill set that benefits you both.
+Moreover, your people are likely to be more committed to you as their leader and to the organisation.
+They will also take more ownership in their work which enhances their performance.
 If that is not a worthy return on your investment?